cppitems/ex0/README.md

 ### You can use the preconfigured docker-container (Theia-IDE + clang/LLVM) provided here
 https://github.com/cppitems/docker

-> What is a 'docker-container'?

-> What is the 'Theia-IDE'?

 ## Background

 In this exercise you have to implement a class which should provide a data structure of dynamically allocated, contiguous memory, usually called a **Vector**.